 The aim of the review was to:

-- determine how often visual problems occur after stroke (known as the 'incidence' of visual problems after stroke)
+- Determine how often visual problems occur after stroke (known as the 'incidence' of visual problems after stroke).

-- determine the proportion of stroke survivors affected by visual problems after their stroke (known as the 'prevalence')
+- Determine the proportion of stroke survivors affected by visual problems after their stroke (known as the 'prevalence').

-- document the rate and extent of recovery by patients.
+- Document the rate and extent of recovery by patients.

 The review found that none of the 61 studies included had investigated the incidence of visual problems after stroke (how often visual problems occur after stroke).

 It also found that the current literature provides a range of estimates for the prevalence of visual problems after stroke (the proportion of stroke survivors affected by visual problems after their stroke).
-Overall, the review estimated the prevalance to be 65% (ranging across studies from 19% to 92%).
+Overall, the review estimated the prevalence to be 65% (ranging across studies from 19% to 92%).